 Quantiles

 Quantiles are cut points dividing the dataset into continuous intervals with equal probabilities.
-The most commonly used quantiles are quartiles, which divide the number of data points into four parts, where the first quartile (Q1, 25th percentile) is the maximum value in the 25% of the dataset that obtained the lowest values, the second quartile (Q2) corresponds to the median, and the third quartile (Q3, 75th percentile) is the minimum value on the 25% of the dataset that obtained the highest values.
+The most commonly used quantiles are quartiles, which divide the number of data points into four parts, where the first quartile (Q1, 25th percentile) is the maximum value in the 25% of the lowest values in the dataset, the second quartile (Q2) corresponds to the median, and the third quartile (Q3, 75th percentile) is the minimum value in the 25% of the highest values in the dataset.

-Variance
+Variance and Standard deviation

-The sum of the squares of the differences between each value and the mean (see formula below); and Standard deviation (SD): the square root of the variance.
+The variance is the sum of the squares of the differences between each value and the mean (see formula below); and Standard deviation (SD) is the square root of the variance.

 Variancex= 1N-1i=1Nxi-μ2#5

-where x is the sequence of activities (expressed for example as the level of activity) composed of N observations, xi is the ith observation, and µ the mean of the activities.
+where x is the activity (expressed for examples as the level of activity or the proportion of time spent in a given activity) composed of N observations, xi is the ith observation, and µ the mean of the activity.

 Root Mean Square of the Successive Differences (RMSSD):